 Nothing’s going to happen overnight just by analyzing your background this way.
 But over time, you’ll start figuring out the best of the best part in you, so you can make use of that part more.

-#3 Determine What You Really Want To Do
+#3 Decide What You Really Want To Do

 Challenging is good.
 But you don’t want to waste the substantial time of your life doing something you don’t want to do, right?
 Placing yourself in an unfavorable situation is not something you can take pride in.
 It’s okay just for a short time in order to accomplish a particular goal, but not for a lengthy period of time.